tilznit/picoCTF2018/RSA.md

 The calculator gave the following value: `13016382529449106065839070830454998857466392684017754632233906857023684751222397`

 I was stuck here for a while.
-A hint in the ctf forums on Piazza mentioned to convert it to hex.
+A hint on the picoctf forums on Piazza mentioned to convert it to hex.
 I tried

 ```python
 a = hex(13016382529449106065839070830454998857466392684017754632233906857023684751222397)